msaleem-temp/optimization/README.md

-# CellMap Segmentation Challenge: Setup and Optimization Guide
+# Setup and Optimization Guide

-This guide provides a complete, step-by-step workflow for downloading the required datasets and running the optimization pipeline for the CellMap Segmentation Challenge.
+This guide provides a complete, step-by-step workflow for downloading the required datasets and running the optimization pipeline.

 ## Part 1: Downloading the Data